DAGWorks-Inc/burr/examples/pytest/README.md

 ```
 What we've shown above will fail on the first assertion failure.
 But what if we want to evaluate all the outputs before making a pass / fail decision?

+### What kind of "asserts" do we want?

+We might want to evaluate the output in a number of ways:
+1. Exact match - the output is exactly as expected.
+2. Fuzzy match - the output is close to what we expect, e.g. does it contain the right words, is it "close" to the answer, etc.
+3. Human grade - the output is graded by a human as to how close it is to the expected output.
+4. LLM grade - the output is graded by an LLM as to how close it is to the expected output.
+4. Static measures - the output has some static measures that we want to evaluate, e.g. length, etc.

+It is rare that you solely rely on (1) with LLMs, and you'll likely want to evaluate the output in a number of ways before making a pass / fail decision.
+E.g. that the output is close to the expected output, that it contains the right words, etc., and then make a pass / fail decision based on all these evaluations.

 ### Not failing on first assert failure / logging test results

+One limitation of pytest is that it fails on the first assertion failure.
+This is not ideal if you want to evaluate multiple aspects of the output before making a pass / fail decision.

+There are multiple ways one could solve this limitation, as pytest is very extensible.
+We will only go over one way here,
-Here we use the `pytest-harvest` plugin to log what our tests are doing.
+which is to use the `pytest-harvest` plugin to log what our tests are doing.
 This allows us to capture the results of our tests in a structured way without
 breaking at the first asserting failure.
 This means we can mix and match where appropriate hard "assertions" - i.e. definitely fail, with
 softer ones where we want to evaluate all aspects before making an overall pass / fail decision.
-We walkthrough how to do this below using a few
+We walk through how to do this below using a few
 pytest constructs.

 `results_bag` is a fixture that we can log values to from our tests.
 This is useful if we don't want to fail on the first assert statement,
 and instead capture a lot more.
-This is not native to pytest, and is why we use the `pytest-harvest` plugin to acheive this.
+This is not native to pytest, and is why we use the `pytest-harvest` plugin to achieve this.

 To use it, you just need to install `pytest-harvest` and then you can use the `results_bag` fixture in your tests: